Community Pharmacy IT Group (CP ITG) workstream updates

 Updating the SNOMED CT UK Drug Extension model to reflect the SNOMED International model for national drug extensions

-NHS England provided an update to the July announcement regarding Phase 1 of the planned changes to the SNOMED CT UK Drug Extension.
+NHS England provided CP ITG with an update on the information previously posted regarding the planned Phase 2 changes to the SNOMED CT UK Drug Extension.

 Digital patient services & prescriptions